whbassignani/whbassignani.github.io/_posts/writing/2014-07-24-into-the-west.md

 ---
 title: "Operation: Into the West"
 category: writing
-excerpt: That one time I moved to California
+dek: That one time I moved to California
 ---

 <p class="lede">The two former pizza places around the corner from my apartment have been closed for almost two years.</p>